xullnn/xullnn.github.io/_posts/2021-10-19-workaround-for-jekyll-highlighter-issue.md

 1. let jekyll generated site to `/docs` directory
 2. change site repo's `setting -> pages -> source` to `/docs`

-It's kind of hard coded all the files and not let github pages generated them on the fly.
+Thus it hard coded all the files and not let github pages generated them on the fly.

 But one thing needs to be remembered: run `jekyll build` each time before pushing to github.